SOCIAL MEDIA AND POLITICS

 - Adjust audience settings to limit post visibility.
 Immigration, Health care reform, economic funding, education, electoral issues, taxes, domestic policy, crime, national security, gun reform, and foreign policy are hot touchpoint political issues in the 2020 election.
 Consider limiting the audience for each political post if you don’t want to get embroiled in a debate with endless social media discourse that turns into a major time suck.

-How the 2020 US election is affecting people’s health
+How the 2020 U.S. election impacted mental health

 Engaging in political debates on social media can bring increased levels of stress.
 There is even a new name for this called Election Stress Disorder.
 Plus, it can also become a major energy drain.
 Consider taking a break.